siddthesciencekid/SSBMVC/README.md

 ## Running the program

 After you have all the dependencies installed you should be able to run main.py.
-It will download the clip and start running the CV algorithms to the console.
+It will download the clip and start running the CV algorithms and print stats to the console.